 Improves hiring efficiency

-Knowing when to recruit vs when to acquire talent saves time and resources.
+HR executives can redistribute resources efficiently by following the differences between talent acquisition and recruitment strategies.
+Knowing when to recruit and when to acquire talent saves time and money

 Minimize Turnover